fetchai/jenesis/docs/use-contracts.md

 print("wallet2 final cw20 balance: " , cw20.query({"balance":{"address":wallet2.address()}}))
 ```

-We simply named this script script.py and located it inside the project's directory.
-Now we simply run:
+If we paste the above code into the file script.py inside the project's directory, we can run it with:

 ```
 jenesis alpha run script.py